The organisms found in the soil are called soil organisms; The soil microorganisms maintain the plant’s right environment to grow well.

 - Microorganisms help in the growth of plants – some microorganisms help some chemicals like plant growth hormones, which help the plant to grow and attain the right size.

-- Modifies the soil structure – These processes are commonly done by the rodents and the earthworms present in the soil, they make holes into the soil through burrowing, and these holes increase the soil aeration and increase the soil drainage system, which helps in the natural flow of water inside the soil.
+- Modifies the soil structure – The rodents and the earthworms present in the soil commonly do these processes.
+They make holes into the soil through burrowing, and these holes increase the soil aeration and increase the soil drainage system, which helps in the natural flow of water inside the soil.

-- Some microorganisms are used for controlling the pest which attacks the crops – Bacillus thuringiensis bt, it is used to control the caterpillar pest of the crop.
-Some are used to control the battles and flies which attack the crops during their peak growth stage.
+- Some microorganisms are used for controlling the pest that attacks the crops – Bacillus thuringiensis is used to control the caterpillar pest of the crop.
+Some are used to control the battles and flies that attack the crops during their peak growth stage.

-- Nutrient Cycle _- Nutrient cycles like nitrogen, carbon cycles, etc., all took place in soil with the help of the microorganisms, and this helps in retaining nutrients to the soil and fulfill the nutrient demand naturally.
+- Nutrient Cycle _- Nutrient cycles like nitrogen, carbon cycles, etc., all take place in soil with the help of microorganisms, and this helps in retaining nutrients in the soil and fulfilling the nutrient demand naturally.

 Some organisms are beneficial for the farmers.

-- Mushrooms – mushrooms are one of the fungi group, which are used for commercial purposes by the farmers; they earn by selling edible mushrooms in the market and start their own business.
+- Mushrooms – mushrooms are one of the fungi groups which are used for commercial purposes by the farmers; they earn by selling edible mushrooms in the market and starting their own business.

 - Earthworm – Earthworms ( red earthworms) are also called farmer’s friends as they help in improving the soil’s physical structure.
 The red earthworm is also used for the production of vermicompost, which is excellent organic manure for the crops.
 Nowadays, vermicompost is also used for commercial purposes.